craftcms/cms/docs/dev/element-queries/entry-queries.md

 ### `siteId`

-Determines which site the entries should be queried in, per the site’s ID.
+Determines which site(s) the entries should be queried in, per the site’s ID.